Stop over-complicating data center airflow management

 - It only works if an adequate supply of cool air passes through the IT load, as opposed to passing around it or never reaching it at all.

 - It operates under the assumption that warm air in the hot aisle will automatically rise to the return plenum.
 However, that only works if zero pressure is maintained as treated air passes through the IT load.
-This process isn’t possible if hot air seeps into the cold aisle because it isn’t properly contained, or because there’s a shortage of cool air being taken in by server fans.
+This process isn’t possible if hot air seeps into the cold aisle because it isn’t properly contained or because there’s a shortage of cool air being taken in by server fans.

-Often, traditional hot-aisle, cold-aisle setups will experience hot spots resulting from this combination of problems — bypass airflow and re-circulation air, respectively.
-This issue is especially true for high-density racks that generate more heat, particularly for servers positioned higher up and therefore farther from the perforated tiles on the ground.
+Often, traditional hot-aisle, cold-aisle setups will experience hot spots resulting from this combination of problems — bypass airflow and recirculation air, respectively.
+This issue is especially true for high-density racks that generate more heat, particularly for servers positioned higher up and, therefore, farther from the perforated tiles on the ground.
 Given these circumstances, how do you simultaneously ensure that servers get enough cool air and hot air is expelled?

-Abandon your hot-aisle aspirations and use active containment chambers instead.
-The most effective way to balance airflow in high-density racks susceptible to hot spots is to directly pipe return air into the ceiling plenum through a containment chamber placed atop each rack.
 Small fans that respond to pressure changes are embedded within those chambers.
-For example, if there’s a shortage of cool air reaching the IT load at any given moment, those internal fans increase RPM to maintain optimal air intake and outtake pressure.
+For example, if there’s a shortage of cool air reaching the IT load at any given moment, those internal fans increase RPM (Revolutions per Minute) to maintain optimal air intake and outtake pressure.

 It sounds complicated, but the premise is simple.
 Cool air goes into the server fans, and hot air comes out the other side and is sucked in through the containment chamber.
 Then, it returns to the ceiling to become cold air again.